shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     Notice the Customer table has all the steps documented.
 Now let's save this view.

 18. We need to save the Customer query as it has all the steps.
 We need to Enable load.
-Select the **ellipsis** in the **Customer** query box.
+Select the **ellipsis** in the **Customers** query box.

 19. Make sure **Enable load** is checked.